jktzk/r_mlr_study/README.md

 #The main goal of this case study is to serve as a coding exercise of mathematical and statistical knowledge.

-A formal report of results was not conducted.
+#Read r_regressionstudy.pdf for a formal report of this study's findings.

 #No R packages or any functions beyond base R's scope were utilized.
 #Several of R's existing functions may have been rewritten